-Trends in the proportion of women 40 and over not reporting not receiving a mammogram within the past 2 years by education and income are shown in Figure 34, and by race / ethnicity in Figure 35.
+Trends in the proportion of women 40 and over not reporting not receiving a mammogram within the past 2 years by education and income are shown in Figure 34, and by race-ethnicity in Figure 35.
 There have clearly been sharp declines in the proportion of women not receiving a mammogram, but it appears that the bulk of the decline occurred between 1987 and 2000 and rates appear to have changed little from 2000 to 2003.
 For virtually all years Non-Hispanic whites, those with 16 or more years of education, and those in the top income quartile are more likely to report having received a mammogram during the past two years.

 Figure 34.
-Trends in the Proportion of Women 40 and Over Not Receiving a Mammogram in the Past 2 Years, by Education and Income, 1987-2003 National Health Interview Surveys
+Trends in the proportion of women age 40 and over not receiving a mammogram within the past 2 years, by education and income, 1987-2003 National Health Interview Surveys.